Shathees27/LunaChatBot/README.md

 # LunaChatBot
-Just another Telegram AI chat bot written in Python using Pyrogram.
+Just another Telegram AI chat bot written in Python using Pyrogram by sarathi.

 A public running instance can be found on telegram as [@LunaChatBot](https://t.me/LunaChatBot).